AI in banking

 Application intake and document extraction

 Intelligent document processing classifies and extracts data from pay stubs, tax returns, bank statements, and business financials regardless of format, language, or scan quality.
-For a mortgage application, that means automatically reading three years of tax returns, pension statements, and salary slips without a processor touching them.
-For an SME loan, it means pulling balance sheet ratios and cash flow projections from uploaded PDFs in seconds.
 McKinsey's research on AI in banking notes that moving beyond experimentation to transform critical workflows like origination requires multi-agent coordination, not isolated automation steps.
-Document extraction is only step one.

 Identity verification and fraud detection

-Synthetic identity fraud and account takeover attempts concentrate heavily at the origination stage, where borrowers are new and have no interaction history.
+Synthetic identity fraud and account takeover attempts concentrate heavily at the origination stage.
 AI models that cross-reference identity signals across behavioral biometrics, device data, and real-time bureau lookups catch fraud patterns that static rule engines miss entirely.
-The governance question here is equally important: every verification decision needs an auditable record - which model ran, which signals it used, and who authorized it.

 Credit assessment and risk scoring

 Traditional scoring uses fifty to one hundred data points.
 AI-driven credit models can analyze thousands of signals per borrower, including cash flow patterns, transaction behavior, and alternative data that bureau scores don't capture.
-This matters most for the 45 million Americans classified as credit-invisible, where a narrow scoring approach systematically excludes creditworthy borrowers.
 Banks that approach lending modernization with AI-native credit models are approving customers that legacy scoring would have declined, while improving portfolio quality.

 Agentic underwriting workflows